 It is double-action-only, so it has a long, heavy (though smooth and manageable) trigger pull.
 It has a 10-round magazine and no external safety.
 The SCCY CPX 2 is a reliable, good-quality choice for a concealed carrier on a budget.

 The Kahr is a light, thin, semi-automatic pistol that holds six rounds of 9mm in the magazine – or 7 with the optional extended mag.
 This gun offers a super smooth trigger pull and a classy overall look.
 Kahr pistols are available in a range of styles and trim levels to suit any budget.

-As with any list, there is always an element of personal preference to consider.
-Your ideal gun doesn’t have to be on this list, but it does have to be a weapon that you can shoot accurately, manipulate safely, afford, and it never hurts to be one you like to look.
+As with any list, there is always an element of personal preference to consider when selecting a firearm for firing range activities.
+Your ideal gun doesn’t have to be on this list, but it does have to be a weapon that you can shoot accurately, manipulate safely, afford, and one that you find visually appealing.